Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 In response to Animal Rising’s investigation, the RSPCA commissioned Crowe, a financial auditing firm, to review the Assured Scheme.
 However, Crowe’s lack of expertise in animal welfare raises questions about the review’s validity.
 Trained by RSPCA staff, Crowe may have been influenced by those with a vested interest in preserving the scheme, introducing bias into the assessment.

-It’s also unlikely that the Crowe reviewers have the requisite veterinary or behavioural knowledge to evaluate nuanced welfare needs.
+It’s also unlikely that the Crowe reviewers have the requisite veterinary or behavioural knowledge to evaluate welfare outcomes.

 A call for real change, not welfare illusions

-The RSPCA’s position as a defender of farmed animals stands on shaky ground when its Assured scheme profits from the very practices it claims to safeguard against.
+The RSPCA’s position as a defender of farmed animals stands on shaky ground.

 While welfare labels may comfort consumers, they ultimately do nothing to challenge the systemic exploitation of animals.
 Instead, they provide a “compassionate” mask for an industry built on suffering.

 True kindness cannot be compartmentalised within a system that exists to exploit.
-As the For Charlie campaign reminds us, each farmed animal – like Charlie, who escaped her grim fate – is an individual with a will to live, capable of joy, and deserving of life beyond human use.
+As the For Charlie campaign reminds us, each farmed animal – like Charlie, who escaped her grim fate – is an individual with a will to live, capable of joy, and deserving of life free from human use.

-We call on the RSPCA and all organisations that claim to stand for animal welfare to reimagine their role, moving away from endorsing “higher welfare” labels and toward a future that does not require the exploitation of animals.
-A future where compassion means protecting animals, not justifying their suffering.
+We call on the RSPCA and all organisations that claim to stand for animal welfare to reimagine their role, moving away from endorsing “higher welfare” labels and toward actively creating a future that does not require the exploitation of animals.
+A future where compassion means protecting animals, not endorsing and justifying their suffering.

-For a genuine path forward, we need transparency, accountability, and a commitment to ending animal farming rather than legitimising it.
-Consumers deserve the truth about their choices, and animals deserve a life free from harm.
+For a genuine path forward, we need transparency, accountability, and a commitment to ending the farming of animals rather than legitimising it.
+The animal-loving public deserves to know the truth about their choices, and fellow animals deserve a life free from harm.

 Welfare washing only perpetuates the illusion; it’s time for the RSPCA to step off the fence and stand true to its promise of “for every kind”.

-Support the For Charlie campaign to hold RSPCA Assured accountable and advocate for a future free from animal exploitation – sign the open letter here.
+Support the For Charlie campaign to hold RSPCA Assured accountable and advocate for a future free from animal exploitation.

 Categories